-Cyclin-dependent protein kinase plays an important role in the cell cycle regulation.
-The decision of a cell to divide or not is a crucially important to the organism.
+Cyclin-dependent protein kinase plays an important role in cell cycle regulation.
+The decision of a cell to divide or not is crucially important to the organism.
 When the cell division regulatory mechanism is defective and cells undergo unregulated division, then it results in catastrophic cancer such as gastrointestinal cancers.
 Proper cell division needs to be ordered sequence of biochemical events.

 Oscillating Levels of Cyclin-dependent protein kinases

-The families of protein kinase having activities that are changing in response to cellular changes are involved in the control of the timing of cell cycle.
+The families of protein kinase having activities that are changing in response to cellular changes are involved in the control of the timing of the cell cycle.
 These kinases are heterodimers composed of a regulatory subunit cyclin and a catalytic subunit cyclin-dependent protein kinase (CDK).

 The catalytic subunit is inactive unless cyclin binds to it.
 The catalytic site is opened only when cyclin binds to this kinase exposing a key residue in the active site accessible for catalysis.
 Some CDK activities show striking oscillations which are the result of four mechanisms that regulate CDK activity.
-The different checkpoints of the cell cycle are as follow.
+The different checkpoints of the cell cycle are as follows.

 Step 1: Regulation achieved by phosphorylation of CDKs

 Phosphorylation and dephosphorylation of two critical residues in the protein Tyr15 and Thr160 strikingly affects the activity of cyclin-dependent protein kinase.
-Phosphorylation of Tyr15 residue located near the amino terminal of an ATP binding site inactivates the CDKs and prevents binding of ATP to the CDKs because of repulsion between negative charges of a phosphate group and ATP.
+Phosphorylation of Tyr15 residue located near the amino-terminal of an ATP binding site inactivates the CDKs and prevents binding of ATP to the CDKs because of repulsion between negative charges of a phosphate group and ATP.